In this blog post

 Fun fact, Hamilton also contributed to the wonderful field of graph theory and is among other things well known for what is called Hamiltonian graphs.
 Monitoring on the basis of telemetry alone, which is still mostly the norm nowadays, provides little insight into the big picture of what is happening because of the large volumes of unconnected data.
 The relationship between telemetry streams must either be known or discovered through some clever algorithms.
 We can simply skip over that part if we have a proper topology in place.

 Now that we have set the stage, here is the interesting bit.
-What ties topology and telemetry together?
+What ties topology, telemetry and tracing together?
 Time.

 Like in quantum mechanics a waveform collapses to a particle when observed, telemetry collapses to the topology when observed.
 The topology is the state of the stack in the current time.
 One might visualize this as telemetry passing through the plane of topology.
 As soon as telemetry hits the topology plane it can be observed and change the topology.

-Not all streaming telemetry information is worth observing, but some parts are, and those should be captured to update the state of the topology.
-Take for example a telemetry stream of the total amount of free memory of some server.
-Typically when everything is running smooth, the stream can remain a waveform, but as soon as the amount is running dangerously low it is worth capturing this information on the topology.
-And like a particle that interacts with other particles, topological components that will be impacted by the fact that this server is running low on memory may pro-actively be notified by a traversal of the topology's dependency graph.
+Not all streaming telemetry information is worth observing, but some parts are and those should be captured to update the state of the topology.
+Take, for example, a telemetry stream of the total amount of free memory of some server.
+Typically, when everything is running smoothly the stream can remain a waveform, but as soon as the amount is running dangerously low it is worth capturing this information on the topology.
+Like a particle that interacts with other particles, topological components that will be impacted by the fact that this server is running low on memory may proactively be notified by a traversal of the topology's dependency graph.

 It is thus the act of observation in real-time that ties telemetry and topology together.
-In StackState we have a number of user-programmable stream processors that automatically handle the act of observation and result in changes in the topology.
-This system can react to any kind of metric streams, event streams, and even changes to the topology that are generated based on these streams, thus producing a chain of effects.
-Real-time side-effects can be pushed to other systems as well.
-One might for example send events out to chat app, an incident management tool, or orchestration tool.
+In the StackState platform, we have a number of user-programmable stream processors that automatically handle the act of observation and result in changes in the topology.
+This system can react to any kind of metric streams, event streams and even changes to the topology that are generated based on these streams, thus producing a chain of effects.
+Real-time side effects can be pushed to other systems as well.
+For example, one might send events out to a chat app, an incident management tool or an orchestration tool.

-The 3T data model is extremely well suited to describe what happens in a stack, but of course, is not well suited for each and every use-case.
+The 4T data model is extremely well-suited to describe what happens in a stack, but of course, is not well suited for each and every use case.
 Generally, it describes what is happening at what time and how each piece influences the next, but it does not necessarily describe why those pieces are there, why they connect with each other in the first place and how exactly they achieve their goals.

-Want to learn more about the 3T data model and see it live in action?
-Request a free guided tour of StackState right here to get a better understanding of our AIOps solution.
-No strings attached.
+Want to learn more about the 4T data model and see it live in action?
+Request a demo of the StackState platform to get a better understanding of our observability solution.